djpugh/MTfit/docs/source/real-tutorial.rst

 And then calling from the command line (Assuming parallel running: ``-l`` flag to run on a single processor)::

-    $ mtfit --location_pdf_file_path=krafla_event.scatangle --algorithm=iterate \
+    $ MTfit --location_pdf_file_path=krafla_event.scatangle --algorithm=iterate \
         --pmem=1 --double-couple --max-samples=100000 --inversion-options=PPolarity \
         --convert --bin-scatangle krafla_event_data.inv
-    $ mtfit --location_pdf_file_path=krafla_event.scatangle --algorithm=iterate \
+    $ MTfit --location_pdf_file_path=krafla_event.scatangle --algorithm=iterate \
         --pmem=1 --max-samples=10000000  --inversion-options=PPolarity --convert \
         --bin-scatangle krafla_event_data.inv

-These inversions will take longer to run than the previous examples, due to the location uncertainty (running using 8 cores, the two inversions take 4 and 11 minutes respectively), although the conversions using :mod:`mtfit.MTconvert` can add to this time, but will reduce the time when plotting the results.
+These inversions will take longer to run than the previous examples, due to the location uncertainty (running using 8 cores, the two inversions take 4 and 11 minutes respectively), although the conversions using :mod:`MTfit.MTconvert` can add to this time, but will reduce the time when plotting the results.
 The solutions are outputted as a MATLAB file for the DC and MT solutions respectively, with name ``krafla_event_ppolarityDC.mat`` and ``krafla_event_ppolarityMT.mat`` respectively.

 .. only:: latex